wooey/Wooey/README.md

 Impressed by what [Gooey](https://github.com/chriskiehl/Gooey) can do, turning ArgumentParser-based command-line scripts into WxWidgets-based GUIs, I thought
 I'd see if I could do the same for the web.
 I'm still not sure if the result is beautiful or horrific.

-Wooey (see what I did there?) is build on a the same, if slightly modified, back-end conversion of ArgumentParser instances to JSON definitions.
+Wooey (see what I did there?) is built on the same, but slightly modified, back-end conversion of ArgumentParser instances to JSON definitions.
 These definitions are used to construct a web-based UI with type-dependent widgets.
 Submitted configurations are parsed, using the JSON definition, to command line arguments that are then submitted to a job queue.